dofusdude/dofusdude-js/docs/CosmeticsApi.md

   'filterMaxLevel': 5, // Number | only results which level is equal or below this value 'pageSize': 5, // Number | size of the results from the list. -1 disables pagination and gets all in one response.
   'pageNumber': 1, // Number | page number based on the current page[size].
 So you could get page 1 with 8 entrys and page 2 would have entries 8 to 16.
-  'fieldsItem': ["null"] // [String] | adds fields from their detail endpoint to the item list entries.
+  'fieldsItem': ["null"], // [String] | adds fields from their detail endpoint to the item list entries.
 Multiple comma separated values allowed.
+  'filterTypeEnum': ["null"] // [String] | multi-filter results with the english type name.
+Add with \"wood\" or \"+wood\" and exclude with \"-wood\".
 };
 apiInstance.getCosmeticsList(language, game, opts, (error, data, response) => {
   if (error) {